France & Italy with Scott & Joe

 We begin the day by making our way up to Basilica of Notre-Dame de Fourvière, perched high above the city.
 From here, Lyon reveals itself all at once, the rivers, the rooftops, and the quiet rhythm of the city below.

 From there, we make our way down into Vieux Lyon, the city’s old town, where the atmosphere shifts.
 The streets narrow, the buildings lean in, and the pace softens.
-Along the way, we’ll pass through some of the city’s hidden traboules, discreet passageways that weave between buildings and courtyards.
-Originally used by silk merchants to move through the city, they now feel like small secrets waiting to be discovered, and are often a highlight for first-time visitors.
+We’ll pass through some of the city’s hidden traboules, discreet passageways that weave between buildings and courtyards, and somewhere along the way, you stop thinking of it as sightseeing.

-The afternoon is yours to enjoy at your own pace.
+The afternoon is yours to enjoy.
 You might continue wandering through the old town, explore a few shops, or simply find a café and settle in for a while.
 Lyon rewards that kind of unplanned time.

 Dinner this evening is on your own, giving you the freedom to explore.
 Whether you follow a recommendation or choose something on a whim, this is a city that makes it easy to eat well.